gm3/boom-tools/README.md

 ## Summary

-This is a tool that can randomize layers, and materials in Unity, with the ability to export to GLTF, and generate ERC-720 json output.
+This is a tool that can randomize GameObject layers in Unity, materials  with the feature to export to VRM using uniVRM runtime export example.
+The editor tools can be configured to export a batch of NFTs along with the erc-721 metadata saved to file.

 Editor View